benefitcloud/flatland/README.md

 flatland
 ========

-A fixed width file parser in Go
+A simple fixed width file parser in Go.

-WIP
----

-This is very much a work in progress and is not in a working state.